gamejolt/ribbons/README.md

 Copy the HTML code and put it in your site, preferably right after the body tag.

+Make sure to change the URL in the HTML snippets to point to your game pages!

 ### Green - Left
 ![Play on Game Jolt](http://s.gjcdn.net/img/ribbons/play-green-left-1.png)
 ```html